junxit/us-congress-code/title-42/chapter-6a/sec-292o.md

 ### Effective Date of 2014 Amendment

 Pub.
 L. 113–76, div.
 H, title V, § 525(e), Jan.
 17, 2014, 128 Stat.
-413, provided in part that the amendment made by section 525(e) is effective as of the date on which the transfer of the HEAL program under subsection (a) [subsec. (a) of section 525 of Pub.
-L. 113–76, set out as a note under section 292 of this title] takes effect [no later than the end of the first fiscal quarter that begins after Jan.
+413, provided in part that the amendment made by section 525(e) is effective as of the date on which the transfer of the HEAL program under subsec. (a) of section 525 of Pub.
+L. 113–76, set out as a note under section 292 of this title, takes effect [no later than the end of the first fiscal quarter that begins after Jan.
 17, 2014].